Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 > **Note** - If you choose to deploy to Azure via `azd` we provide two options to define the infrastructure as code, namely `Bicep` and `Terraform`.
 To make your life easier we provide two distinct [workspaces](https://code.visualstudio.com/docs/editor/workspaces#_multiroot-workspaces) for that to show you the relevant files and folders.
 If you want to go for `Bicep` you can open the workspace `workspaces/azd-bicep.code-workspace`, for Terraform go for the workspace `workspaces/azd-terraform.code-workspace`.

+## Deploy to SAP BTP 🪂

+We provide the necessary configurations for the deployment to SAP BTP leveraging the open source project [btp setup automator](https://github.com/SAP-samples/btp-setup-automator).
+The configuration comprises the infrastructure as well as the mta build and the deployment to Cloud Foundry.
+You find more information [here](./documentation/DEPLOYMENT-BTPSA.md).

 ## What's next?

 You can do a lot more once the app is deployed.
 Curious?
 We go you covered with some more information [here](documentation/WHATS-NEXT.md).